-Katharina joined CHEPS (University of Twente) as a Research Associate in August 2013, to work on the projects U-Map and U-Multirank, where she additionally coordinated a group of student assistants.
-In January 2015 she switched jobs and is now working as a PhD candidate.
+Katharina is a PhD candidate at the department of CHEPS (Center for Higher Education Policy Studies) where she works together with Don Westerheijden who is her daily supervisor.
+Katharina’s PhD promotor is René Torenvlied from the department of Public Administration (University of Twente).
+Before her PhD, Katharina worked as a Research Associate at CHEPS on the projects U-Map and U-Multirank, where she additionally coordinated a group of student assistants.
 After her PhD Katharina aspires a job in a (European) Public Institution.

 In my PhD research, I study how and under which conditions Centres for Excellence in Teaching and Learning contribute to the steering capacity of university leaders in the area of teaching and learning.
 The PhD is part of the CETLFUNK project (2014-2018) which is funded by the German Federal Ministry of Education and Research.
 This project matches my research interest in the area of institutional governance and organisational studies.
 Furthermore, I am interested in governance structures and steering mechanisms on system and European level.